 Today, we’re featuring wedding and portrait photographers Phillip and Eileen Blume of Blume Photography.
-They’re here to tell us how charging what you’re worth as wedding photographers can lead to bigger and better things.
+They’re here to tell us how charging what you’re worth as wedding photographers can lead to bigger and better things and even philanthropy.
 Check it out!

 Wedding and portrait photographers Phillip and Eileen Blume of Blume Photography have been working professionally as a husband and wife team for over a decade.
 Along with running their wedding business, the Georgia-based couple place high importance on their personal projects and philanthropy.
 The success of their small business has afforded the photographers the opportunity to give back in ways they never thought possible when they were “living on love.”

 “Our personal projects, like our documentary film Lost Boys of Paradise, shine a light on amazing non-profits who provide education, a safe ‘family’ environment, and hope to children inside the world’s most violent and impoverished slums.”

 But the Blumes weren’t always so focused on philanthropy.
 In the early years of launching their business, they were newly married and burning out fast.